 A new kitchen gadget here, a couple of video games there – and the junk rapidly piles up.

-This will lead to 2 realizations.
+The new way of working will lead to two realizations.

 First, people will start to recognize that they own too much.
 All those unnecessary clothes and memorabilia become much more visible as people spend more time in their homes.

 Sure, you can still fill a “junk room” with all the stuff you don’t need, but the more time you spend at home, the more you’ll become aware that your house is full of superfluous items.

 In this context, people will also come up with fresh ideas to spruce up their homes.
 More often than not, these ideas will incorporate minimalist elements and design features.

 Consequently, the new wave of minimalism will extend to the areas of design and home organization.

 Most people now understand the meaning of “prioritization”

 During times of crisis, the concept of “prioritization” comes to full fruition.